aarthivenkat/Advanced-BINF-Lab-CSE185/CSE185_Week2_LabNotebook.md

 G1293A|CTG>CTA|Leu431Leu|synonymous
 G1521A|CTG>CTA|Leu507Leu|synonymous

-**QUESTION Are there any positions reported by VarScan in all 3 of the reference sequences?
+Are there any positions reported by VarScan in all 3 of the reference sequences?
 You could, in principle, also calculate the average and standard deviation between the 3 reference replicates for one position at a time.
-Which kind of average and standard deviation do you think is better for error correction?**
+Which kind of average and standard deviation do you think is better for error correction?

 The following positions are reported by VarScan for all 3 of the reference sequences.
 Because this list contains positions that consistently poorly sequenced, it may be wiser for error correction to compute the average and standard deviation of variant allele frequency at only these positions.